hungao/kendo-docs/api/javascript/ui/autocomplete.md

 ### virtual.itemHeight `Number`*(default: null)*

 Specifies the height of the virtual item.
+All items in the virtualized list **must** have the same height.
-If not specified the framework will automatically calculate the itemHeight based on the theme used.
+If the developer does not specify one, the framework will automatically set `itemHeight` based on the current theme and font size.

 #### Example - AutoComplete with virtualized list